mozilla/treeherder/docs/dataload.rst

 Loading buildbot data
 =====================

-There are 2 source of data (by now) for treeherder: buildapi and pulse.
+There are 2 sources of data (for now) for treeherder: buildapi and pulse.
 Here are the steps needed to load data coming from both the sources.

 Buildapi